CaseyOverton/employeeDirectory/README.md

 # Employee Directory powered by React

-## Search through a list of employee cards to aquire all contact informajavascript tion on any given employee.
+## Search through a list of employee cards to aquire all contact information on any given employee.
 ###### Employee Information was obtained from the "Random User API".